AnomalyInnovations/serverless-nodejs-starter/README.md

 To ensure that you get all the ES7 capabilities while showing proper error messages and seamlessly integrating with the rest of your project, we do the following:

-- The `webpack.config.js` loads all your handlers from the `serverless.yml` and transpiles them using Babel.
+- The `webpack.config.js` loads all your handlers using the `slsw.lib.entries` from the serverless-webpack plugin.
 This means that you don't have to edit the `webpack.config.js` when you add a new handler file.
 - Generate the sourcemaps for all the transpiled files and load the sourcemaps in each of the handler files.
 - Catch and log any unhandled exceptions to ensure that async functions can log errors.